ayush-AI/Medcurate/README.md

-# Medcurate
+# Medicurator
-Implementation of a blockchain platform which checks for counterfeit medicine.
+A unique blockchain solution for preventing fraudlent of medicines in the market.